datastaxdevs/workshop-spring-stargate/README.md

 gp url 8080
 ```

-If you hove the link with your cursor gitpod propose you too open on a new tab click `Follow link`.
+If you have the link in the terminal gitpod propose you to open on a new tab click `Follow link`.

 ![gitpod](images/tutorials/follow-link.png?raw=true)

 ✅ **Step 9d: Play the demo**

-- Click the Stargate logo, the music start if it not start automatically
+- Click the Stargate logo, the music starts if it did not start automatically

 ![SplashScreen](images/tutorials/demo-home.png?raw=true)

-- Click the `chrevrons` in the order of your choice the destination is fixed and set to CHULAK as of today.
-This is the code of the controller.
+- Click on the planet name you want to reach here `CHULAK` the coordinates are not entered in the Stargate.

 ```java
 HomeBean hb = new HomeBean();